University Athletic Association of the Philippines: UP–UST rivalry

-The cheerdance rivalry between University of the Philippines and University of Santo Tomas has been one of the most talked about rivalries in UAAP history.
+The cheerdance rivalry between the University of the Philippines and the University of Santo Tomas has been one of the most productive rivalries in any event in UAAP history.
 Since the inception of the cheerdance, UP and UST possess the best winning records, dominating the top podium finishes between the 1990s and early 2010s, including consecutive joint podium finishes by both schools from 1999 to 2008.
 Both schools' pep squads are famous for their stunts and high-energy performances.
-UST has won 8 cheerdance titles which included 5 straight victories from 2002 to 2006, while UP has won 8 cheerdance titles and completed podium finishes for a total of 20 years, the most for the event.
+UST has won eight cheerdance titles which included five straight victories from 2002 to 2006, while UP has won eight cheerdance titles and completed podium finishes for a total of 20 years, the longest such streak for the event.
 Since 2010, the rivalry turned into a friendly one as both UP and UST supporters cheered their school cheers during the announcement of winners.

 Although matches between these universities have not reached a rivalry status in sporting events outside of cheerdance, the battle between their respective teams may be referred to as "Separation of Church and State".
 UST is the sole pontifical university in the country wherein Pope Pius XII gave it the title "The Catholic University of the Philippines".
 UP, on the other hand, has been declared by the Philippine government as the country's "national university".

-The popularity of the rivalry between the two universities diminished in the late 2010s in the cheerdance competition as a result of the rise of other pep squads.
-It gained greater prominence when the two teams competed against each other in the UAAP Season 82 men's basketball semifinals.
-The Growling Tigers swept the Fighting Maroons, who had the twice-to-beat advantage, to return to the UAAP Finals.
+The popularity of the rivalry between the two universities' cheerdance teams diminished in the late 2010s as a result of the rise of National University and Adamson University.
+It gained greater prominence when the two teams competed against each other in the UAAP men's basketball semifinals in 2019 and 2024.
+The Growling Tigers overcame the twice-to-beat Fighting Maroons in the former while the Fighting Maroons posted their first ever head-to-head Final Four-era playoffs victory over the Growling Tigers in the latter to enter the UAAP Finals.